schauerjosh/to-do-list/README.md

 ## Notes
 - The "Email Me My List" feature is a demo (no real emails sent).
 - All features work offline.
+- **Progress Tracking UX:**
+  - Use the slider to update % complete for any task.
+  - Click "Worked on it" to log effort and build a daily streak (shown as 🔥 2d, etc).
+  - Streaks help you focus on progress, not perfection!

 ---